Securing Claude Cowork: A Security Practitioner’s Guide

 Enable Cowork

 All Admin Settings > Capabilities > Cowork toggle.
-This is organization-wide: all users or none.
+This enables Cowork as available for the organisation.
 PR.AC-4

 Claude in Chrome